Constellations

 Stars and star clusters in the Drawing Compass

-Circinus’s brightest star, Alpha Circini, is magnitude 3.19 and lies 53 light-years away.
-And its second brightest star, Beta Circini, lies 7 1/2 degrees from Alpha and shines at magnitude 4.07.
+Circinus’ brightest star, Alpha Circini, is magnitude 3.19 and lies 53 light-years away.
+And its 2nd brightest star, Beta Circini, lies 7 1/2 degrees from Alpha and shines at magnitude 4.07.
 It’s 97 light-years from Earth.

 Circinus lies along the Milky Way, which makes it a rich hunting ground for simply scanning with a telescope and seeing what pops up.

-White star chart with black dots for stars and constellations outlined including Circinus.
+Star chart with black dots for stars and green lines for constellations, including Circinus.

 Bottom line: Circinus the Drawing Compass is a dim constellation located next to the third brightest star in the sky, Alpha Centauri.